-These two soldiers met when they were stationed in Missouri.
-Donald said he was attracted to Nicole’s ambitious attitude.
-Nicole said it was Donald’s charismatic charm that caught her eye.
-But it was their mutual love of dogs that sealed their romantic fate.
+These soldiers met when they were both stationed in Missouri.
+Donald was attracted to Nicole’s ambitious attitude.
+Donald’s charismatic charm caught Nicole’s eye.
+Their mutual love of dogs sealed their romantic fate.

-This Army couple, which now lives near Fort Hood, Texas, with their three fur babies, likes to prepare and plan.
-That’s why they both utilized Hiring Our Heroes’ Corporate Fellowship Program during their transitions from soldiers to civilians.
+This Army couple with their three fur babies likes to prepare and plan.
+That’s why Donald and Nicole both utilized Hiring Our Heroes’ Corporate Fellowship Program during their transitions from soldiers to civilians.

-Nicole completed the 12-week program in 2018 and after leaving the Army, she works as a counselor for a nonprofit organization.
+Nicole completed the 12-week program in 2018 with a nonprofit organization located near Fort Hood.
 Donald is currently participating in a CFP cohort and doing his fellowship as a project engineer with the commercial contractor Flintco.

 Nicole said the Corporate Fellowship Program gives service members a preview of post-military life.

 “The Corporate Fellowship Program helps ease the transition, especially the cultural transition from military to civilian life, such as new routines, commutes, wardrobe, and social environments,” Nicole said.
 “It also gives you a preview of a certain industry, which is really helpful if you’re not exactly sure what career path you want next.
 There is plenty of opportunity to learn about yourself and figure out what you really want to do next in life.”